Language

 8. Have you always found the same things boring?

-So how can you ace the score when the examiner asks questions on the IELTS Speaking Part 1 Feeling bored topic?
-Below are some sample answers at Band 7.0+ compiled by experienced IELTS teachers at PREP.
+So how can you ace the score when the examiner asks questions on the IELTS Speaking Part 1 Feeling bored?
+Let’s take a look at the sample IELTS Speaking Part 1 Feeling bored below.
 Please refer to them!

 1. Do you often feel bored?